benbenbenbenbenben/workitem/README.md

-# <span style="background-color: #FF0000; color:#efefef">&nbsp;.workitem&nbsp;</span> : the distributed work item tracker
+# <span style="background-color: #FF0000; color:#efefef;">&nbsp;.workitem&nbsp;</span> : the distributed work item tracker

-workitem is a command line tool that puts work items where they belong, with our work!
+workitem is a command line tool that puts work items where they belong, with your work!

 You can call it with `workitem` or `wi` and you can log new issues as quickly as you can say, well, exactly what the issue is!